 Debug SAML-based single sign-on to applications

-Learn how to find and fix single sign-on issues for applications in Azure Active Directory (Azure AD) that use SAML-based single sign-on.
+In this article, you learn how to find and fix single sign-on issues for applications in Microsoft Entra ID that use SAML-based single sign-on.

 Before you begin

 We recommend installing the My Apps Secure Sign-in Extension.
 This browser extension makes it easy to gather the SAML request and SAML response information that you need to resolve issues with single sign-on.
 In case you can't install the extension, this article shows you how to resolve issues both with and without the extension installed.